Frequently Asked Questions

 Who teaches the classes?

-Faculty members of the Austin W. Marxe School of Public and International Affairs at Baruch College and experienced practitioners serve as faculty.
+Faculty members of the Austin W. Marxe School of Public and International Affairs at Baruch College and other experienced practitioners serve as faculty.

 When are the course readings and syllabus made available?